s-bilic/next-kickstart/README.md

-# Clone this project and you are ready to go (next.js kickstart)
+# Kickstart your next.js project by cloning this repo

 - eslint
 - typescript